diequies/100daysofdata/README.md

 ---

+### **Days 82-83 of #100DaysOfData Challenge**

+Now that *Omdena* project is almost finish and there is very little work to do, I am focusing in complete the open courses and book a I had.
+Also, I will be getting back my London housing project very soon.

+1. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Just finished the *Naive Bayes Classification applied to NLP* module.
+The algorithm itself is really simple and does not have even hyperparameters to tune, but the *NLP* part is very interesting.
+Even though it is just an introduction, it has attracted my attention.
+2. **Course**: [Python Programming datacamp Skill Track](https://learn.datacamp.com/skill-tracks/python-programming?version=2).
+I have also completed the *Programming Skill Track* at *Datacamp*, I am still not sure how common is *OOP* in data science, but it seems very important to learn towards getting a job.
+I will try to apply what I have learnt in the London Housing Price Project.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+Also, I finished the *MatPlotLib* module.
+I already had experience with this library and also with *Seaborn*, but it has been useful to settle the *OOP* way to use it and get a glimpse of the very extense options to personalize our visualizations.
+The next module is about machine learning, mainly with *Scikit-Learn*, again I have already experience but I am sure it would be useful.

+---

 ### **Days 80-81 of #100DaysOfData Challenge**

 Quite productive weekend, even though I couldn't spend too many hours on data science.
 From one side I completed the demo for *Omdena* and then also completed another module of the Udemy course.
 Now that I will have more time, I hope I can speed up all the activities.